wendyverdonk93/docs/content/payments/features/recurring-payments/refunding-recurring-payments.md

 By default, you cannot refund more than the amount of the original transaction.
 To check if you are eligible to refund more, email your account manager at <sales@multisafepay.com>

 The transaction status is now **Initialized**.
-As long as the transaction status is **Initialized**, the refund can be cancelled.
+As long as the transaction status is **Initialized**, the refund can be canceled.
 When the status changes to **Completed**, the refund is processed correctly.

 The customer receives the refund in the bank account from which the transaction was paid within the next business day.